ShrimpFather7/Koster-Deep-Learning-Ecology/chapter3/README.md

 Some taxa investigated by Nilsson et al. (2025) may have consisted of several species.
 Therefore, species of these taxa that have been suggested by the Swedish biodiversity portal [Artdatabanken](https://artfakta.se/ "Artfakta – the facts part about species") to reside at the study site of Nilsson et al. (2025) have been included in the occurrence downloads.

 ### <a id="note-2"></a>Note 2
-As one filtering step is random, output may not be identical to `chp_3_publication_temp_occurrences.csv`.
+As one filtering step is randomized, output may not be identical to `chp_3_publication_temp_occurrences.csv`.
 Therefore, this file has been included for reproducibility purposes.